Healthdirect Free Australian health advice you can count on.

 What causes bursitis?

-Bursitis is commonly caused by overuse of a joint, especially by doing repetitive movements.
-The movements might be through work, such as kneeling to clean or garden, or through sport, such as playing tennis.
+Bursitis is commonly caused by overuse of a joint, especially by doing the same movements many times.
+The movements might be through work, such as sitting for long periods of time at work, because of your hobbies, such as gardening, or through sport, such as playing tennis.

 Bursitis can also be caused by an injury to the joint, and by conditions that cause swelling such as gout and rheumatoid arthritis.
-It is most common in the knee and shoulder, but also occurs in the hip, elbow, wrist, ankle and heel.
+Diabetes can also be a cause.

 How is bursitis diagnosed?